 Live workshops: Classes will hold no more than 15 students at a time.
 All seminars will be recorded and posted to accommodate any scheduling conflicts.

 Community peer-editing sessions: Edit, discuss, and bounce your ideas off of each other during specially structured revision sessions!
 See how your work looks from a peer’s perspective.

 Anthology: Submit to, edit, and publish your very own anthology.
 Our mentors will introduce you to the publication process and share their own experiences with creating and submitting to literary magazines.
 Work together with fellow students to design your own themes and layout!

 Guaranteed publication: As part of our program, students will produce and edit two articles of their choice for publication on our blog.

 The 2020 online mentorship will take place over a 5-week period, from July 19 - August 22.

 The tuition for the 2020 Incandescent Studio program is $99.

 Our mentors are all volunteers, and 80% of all costs of tuition will go towards the National Alliance on Mental Illness, with the remaining 20% going to support The Incandescent Review's efforts to support young creators across the world.
 The funding will also be used to keep our magazine running, further contributing to our efforts to raise awareness for global issues and amplify diverse and honest youth voices during this time of crisis.

 However, the last thing we want is for the tuition cost to be a barrier to any potential talented, passionate students who would thrive in our program, especially in light of the extraordinary financial uncertainty many families are currently facing due to COVID-19.
-Therefore, we are offering to waive partial to full tuition for students who demonstrate financial need.
+Therefore, we are offering to waive full tuition for students who demonstrate financial need.